 The procedure used to localize content is taken from gettext standard specification.
-Basically, translatable strings are retrived from source files in order to create Portable Objects and Machine Objects.
-Portable Objects are editable files that contain the information used by translators to do their work.
-On the other hand, Machine Objects are produced to be machineredable, as its name implies, and are produced from Portable Objects.
+Basically, translatable strings are retrived from source files (e.g., Bash scripts, SVG, XHTML, XML, etc.) in order to create portable objects and machine objects for them.
+These portable objects are editable files that contain the information used by translators to do their work.
+On the other hand, machine objects are produced to be machine-redable only, as its name implies, and are produced from portable objects.

-Since gettext needs to extract translatable strings form source files in order to let translators to localize them, the type of source files we can use inside the repository is limitted to the file types supported by gettext program.
-Most of the source files supported by gettext are those of programming languages like C, C++, Bash, Python and Perl just to mention a few ones from the long list of supported formats.
-However, formats like SVG, XHTML and Docbook don't figure as supported in the long list of gettext supported source files.
+Since gettext needs to extract translatable strings form source files in order to let translators to localize them, we are limitted to use source files supported by gettext program.
+This is not a limitation at all since gettext supports most popular programming laguages (e.g., C, C++, Java, Bash, Python, Perl, PHP and GNU Awk just to mention a few ones.
+Nevertheless, formats like SVG, XHTML and Docbook don't figure as supported formats in the list of gettext supported source files.

 To translate XML based source files like SVG, XHTML and Docbook we use the xml2po program instead.
-This program comes with 'gnome-doc-utils' package and reads one XML based file to extract translatable strings from it.
-As result it creates one Portable Object that is used by xml2po itself to create the translated XML based file with the same definition of the source file where translatable strings were taken from (e.g., if we extract translatable strings from a SVG file, as result we get the same SVG file but with translatable strings already localized - obviously, for this to happen translators need to localize translatable strings inside the Portable Object first, localization won't appear as art of magic-).
-When using xml2po, the Machine Object file is used just temporally to produce the final translated XML based file.
+The xml2po comes with the 'gnome-doc-utils' package and retrives translatable strings from one XML file which are used to produce one portable object that has the same format gettext portable objects have.
+With the portable object in place, we use xml2po again to create the final translated XML, just with the same definition of the source file where translatable strings were taken from (e.g., if we extract translatable strings from a SVG file, as result we get the same SVG file but with translatable strings already localized -obviously, for this to happen translators need to localize translatable strings inside the portable object first, localization won't appear as art of magic-).
+When using xml2po, the machine object is used as temporal file to produce the final translated XML file.